NetApp/netapp.trident_protect/roles/snapshot_and_restore_scenario/README.md

 ## Overview

 The `snapshot_and_restore_scenario` role is part of the **NetApp Trident Protect Validated Content Collection**.
-Restore VMs from the latest snapshot produced by a Trident Protect snapshot schedule using a SnapshotInplaceRestore.
+This role restores VMs from the latest snapshot produced by a Trident Protect snapshot schedule using a SnapshotInplaceRestore.

 ## Role Order / Prerequisites